Control Which Apps Can Access Contacts Information in OS X Mountain Lion

 This is the same Contacts that are on your iPhone and iPad, assuming you use iCloud to sync the information with your Mac.
 Most apps just use Contacts for your own information, for things like auto-fill and auto-completion where it’s handy to automatically place name, email, and phone numbers into forms.

-This is an added security feature since OS X 10.8, and between GateKeeper and this you shouldn’t have to worry much about any nefarious apps accessing or abusing personal data.
+This is an added security feature that arrived with recent versions of OS X and between GateKeeper and this you shouldn’t have to worry much about any nefarious apps accessing or abusing personal data.

 Uh yeah.
 Dashboard.